tmlr-group/NoisyRationales/README.md

 <!-- If you would like to run `NoRa` with Vicuna, Llama, and Falcon locally, modify `config.py` with the proper path of these three models. -->

+## Project Structure

+The repository is organized as follows:

+- `data/`: Contains raw datasets and preprocessed datasets
+  - Original datasets used for generation
+  - Pre-processed datasets ready for experiments

+- `data_process/`: Libraries and utilities for dataset processing and manipulation

+- `method/`: Implementation of different noise handling methods
+  - Various approaches for handling noisy rationales in chain-of-thought prompting

+- `llm_model/`: Interfaces for different large language models
+  - Wrappers and utilities for interacting with various LLMs

+- `noise_test.py`: Main experiment script for testing noise rationale handling

+- `config.yml`: Configuration file for experiment settings
+  - Model parameters
+  - Dataset options
+  - Testing configurations

 ## Run experiments

 **NoRa** supports three task categories with corresponding subtasks: